osiegmar/tabular-data-interchange-format/README.md

 the format unambiguous and easy to read and write.
 As a consequence, any whitespace character outside quotation marks is not allowed.

-### Escape quotation marks
+### Escape Quotation Marks

 > [!CAUTION]
 > This section needs further discussion.

-Current considerations why escaping of the quotation mark using a reverse solidus (`\`) instead of doubling it:
+Current considerations for escaping the quotation mark using a reverse solidus (`\`) instead of doubling it:

 - The reverse solidus is already used for null values (`\N`).
-- The reverse solidus is used for escaping in many other formats (e.g., JSON, YAML, XML, ...) whereas doubling does not seem to be used in any other format.
+- The reverse solidus is used for escaping in many other formats (e.g., JSON, YAML, XML, ...) whereas doubling it does not seem to be used in any other format.
 - Many CSV implementations already allow the reverse solidus as an alternative for escaping.
-- It's easier to parse as the parser does not need to keep track of the previous character.
+- It's easier to parse, as the parser does not need to keep track of the previous character.
 A reverse solidus always escapes the next character where a quotation mark could be the end of the field or the escape character for the next quotation mark.
 - Doubling the quotation mark is not intuitive and not easy to read.
 It does not seem to provide any advantage over